return42/sphkerneldoc/linux_src_doc/net/ipv4/cipso_ipv4_c.rst

 -----------

 Parse the packet's IP header looking for a CIPSO option.
-Returns a pointer to the start of the CIPSO option on success, NULL if one if not found.
+Returns a pointer to the start of the CIPSO option on success, NULL if one is not found.

 .. _`cipso_v4_validate`: